Born 1984 in New York City

 2010 Masters of Library & Information Science, Pratt Institute

-2007 Bachelor of Fine Arts, Cooper Union School of Art
+2007 Bachelors of Fine Arts, Cooper Union School of Art

 Solo/Two Person Exhibitions